tribalknowledgepage/tribalknowledgepage.github.io/content/posts/CISSP.md

 Yes, when you pass the exam you have only 'provisionally' passed the exam.
 Now, if you have the required experience to be called a CISSP, then step 2 is getting endorsed and step 3 is paying the Annual Maintenance Fee (AMF).
 If you are yet to acquire the minimum experience now, then you can apply to become an Associate of (ISC)².
 More details on this will be in the email from (ISC)² following your pass.

 > Good luck on your CISSP journey.
-Cheers!
+Cheers!!